 Harassment of livestock/wildlife

 Injuries to animals

-Providing information and public education through the press, schools, and various community meetings as well as with local veterinarians on animal safety issues
+Provides information and public education concerning animal issues through the press, schools, and various community meetings as well as with local veterinarians.